Esplanade Complete Street

 The greatest concern I have is with the significant increase in such LARGE tandem trucks roaring through our very densely populated lower lonsdale area.
 Will you be considering a reduction in the speed limit? ie 40 or 30 What impact will the new school in the area have to the speed issue.?
 Will the waterfront park upgrade also add to the argument to reduce the speed limit?
 And finally have you taken into consideration the traffic impact associated with reducing Forbes to just one lane southbound and allowing left turns.
 Keep in mind that these LARGE tandem trucks operate at all hours.
 Can you imagine them roaring down the hill after 7 pm and then having to come to a complete stop when a vehicle in front of them wants to turn left.
 Historically they have always been on the inside lane and therefore never having to stop for left turn vehicles.
 An accident waiting to happen.

-Premiere asked almost 3 years ago
+Premiere asked over 3 years ago

 Thank you for your feedback.
 Our design supports a reduction in the speed limit and your feedback will be part of ongoing conversations with TransLink about changing the posted speed on Esplanade.